lalitakhatri/transaction-manager/README.md

 Password: password@456

-How to Make user2 an Admin
+elevating user2 to Admin
-After registering both user1 and user2 via Postman, you need to manually change the role of user2 in your MongoDB database.
+After registering both users, you must manually change user2's role in the database.

-Open your MongoDB database viewer (like MongoDB Compass or the Atlas UI).
+Connect to your MongoDB database using a tool like MongoDB Compass.

-Navigate to your database (e.g., transactiondb).

 Open the users collection.

-Find the document where the username is user2.
+Find the document where username is user2.

-Edit this document and change the role field from "user" to "admin".
+Edit the role field from "user" to "admin" and save.

-Save the change.

-Now, when user2 logs in, they will have admin privileges and will be able to see all transactions from all users.